'A fascinating festival...eclecticism rules'

 Star performers included the young Latvian violinist Baiba Skride in Stravinsky Violin Concerto for the BBC, one of the country's most distinguished baroque soloists, Brecon-based Rachel Podger, and Artistic Director Madeleine Mitchell herself - 'one of Britain's liveliest musical forces' (The Times) - performed the world premieres of 2 works in her remarkable collaboration with percussion group Ensemble Bash - FiddleSticks and launched her latest CD of popular 'Violin Songs' www.divine-art.com featuring Elizabeth Watts, winner of Cardiff Singer of the World 2007 Song Prize, in a recital at St David's Hall.
 Other Red Violin events included charismatic folk fiddling, mesmerizing Indian Carnatic violin, jazz violinists in informal settings and brilliant young violinists from some of the leading UK music colleges and the Yehudi Menuhin School as well as outreach settings.

-The Red Violin was launched on 1st October by the unveiling of 'Big Ffidil' a unique 'sounding' model violin devised by Madeleine Mitchell, in the WMC main foyer installed by composer Stuart Jones (who supervised the RPS Award-winning Virtual Orchestra at the South Bank Centre), followed by a Welsh Assembly Senedd performance for multi violins based on a theme by Menuhin, against slides of 'Le Violon Rouge' by Dufy and other violin paintings by Picasso etc. Events continued for 9 days, in a whole range of formal and informal Cardiff venues all brought together by Madeleine Mitchell to explore the magic and versatility of the violin.
+The Red Violin was launched by the unveiling of 'Big Ffidil' a unique 'sounding' model violin devised by Madeleine Mitchell, in the WMC main foyer installed by composer Stuart Jones (who supervised the RPS Award-winning Virtual Orchestra at the South Bank Centre), followed by a Welsh Assembly Senedd performance for multi violins based on a theme by Menuhin, with slides of 'Le Violon Rouge' by Dufy and other violin paintings by Picasso etc. Events continued for 9 days, in a whole range of formal and informal Cardiff venues all brought together by Madeleine Mitchell to explore the magic and versatility of the violin.